 Finally, it is the only private bank in the U.S. to offer the PrepaCyte-CB cord blood banking technology, a system that leads the industry in engraftment times.

-Part of the reason for the dominance of these three companies in terms of total number of units stored is that they are three of the oldest cord blood banks within the United States, founded in 1992, 1993, and 1989, respectively.
+Part of the reason for the dominance of these three companies in terms of the total number of units stored is that they are three of the oldest cord blood banks within the U.S., founded in 1992, 1993, and 1989, respectively.
 All three of these cord blood banks also support cord blood research and clinical trials.

 A comparative analysis of services and features is shown below for the top three U.S. market leaders.